CSXL/nullref/doc/SPECIFICATION.md

   - Encrypt messages with intended receiver's public key (Asymmetric Encryption)
   - Verifies public-keys
-- Server
-  - Cloud-based \
-  **Scalable**
-  - Containerized into docker image
-  - Deployable to kubernetes
-  - Use websockets to communicate with clients \
-  **Near Zero-Trust**
-  - Verifies public-keys
-  - Route encrypted messages to clients based off public-key
 - Notes
   - Client IPs should ONLY be visible to the proxy server they are connected to